Kraken Express published an official Windrose Dedicated Server Docker Image

 Conclusion

 It seems to be an early stage build with quite a way still to go.
 At least the dedicated Windrose Server runs natively on Linux now.
 The absence of configuration options via environment variables makes it a no-go for Kubernetes as hosting platform.
-But it's an image I could build ontop.
-The fact that the latest image version is outdated compared to the client versions distributed via Steam makes it useless eventually.
+But it's an image I can build on top of.